OAGi/Score/docs/test_cases/TestSuite43.md

 On Add BIE For OpenAPI Document page, the end user can search BIEs by Branch, State, Owner, Updater, DEN, Business Context, Updated Start Date, and Updated End Date.

 #### Test Assertion #43.2.4
-On Business Term Assignment page, .
+On OpenAPI Document  Assignment page, .

 #### Test Assertion #43.2.5
-On Business Term Assignment page, the end user can filter only preferred business terms.
+On OpenAPI Document  Assignment page, the end user can filter only preferred business terms.

 #### Test Assertion #43.2.6
-On Business Term Assignment page, the end user can select a BIE in the table and view all the business term assignments for that BIE.
+On OpenAPI Document  Assignment page, the end user can select a BIE in the table and view all the business term assignments for that BIE.

 #### Test Assertion #43.2.7
-On Assign Business Term page, the end user can select any BIE to view all the Business Terms available for assignments.
+On Assign OpenAPI Document  page, the end user can select any BIE to view all the OpenAPI Document s available for assignments.

 #### Test Assertion #43.2.8
-On Assign Business Term page, the end user can filter business terms that are already assigned to the same core component.
+On Assign OpenAPI Document  page, the end user can filter business terms that are already assigned to the same core component.

 #### Test Assertion #43.2.9

-On the Select Business Term step/page of the business term assignment, the application shall allow or disallow duplicate  business term and type code (or no type code) assignment based on the conditions below.
+On the Select OpenAPI Document  step/page of the business term assignment, the application shall allow or disallow duplicate  business term and type code (or no type code) assignment based on the conditions below.

-Business Term     | Type Code     | Dis/Allow
+OpenAPI Document      | Type Code     | Dis/Allow
 Same              |  Same         | Disallow
 Same              |  Diff         | Allow
 Diff              |  Same         | Allow